Sport Aircraft Association NZ Incorporated (SAA) is devoted to promoting and assisting the private aircraft builder and flier.

 Sport Aircraft Association NZ Incorporated is a non-profit organisation run for its members by an annually elected Council.
-The Council currently comprises five members in addition to the President and two Vice-Presidents.
+The Council currently comprises six members in addition to the President and two Vice-Presidents.

-An office is maintained by the Association's administrator, Adrienne Fillery.
+An office is maintained by the Association's administrator, Gavin Magill.

 Members are encouraged to actively contribute and share ideas and information relating to all aspects of sport flying.
 All members are eligible to submit and vote on remits, attend AGMs and nominate and vote for council members.

 Gavin is your first point of contact for all things SAA.
 Based in Papakura and close to Ardmore airport, Gavin is both an aircraft builder and an active pilot.
 He is currently building a KR2S in his garage at home and also owns a Zenith 601XL (ZK-ZXZ) plus a share in a Sonex (ZK-JQP).
 When not working, flying or being SAANZ Administrator, Gavin enjoys movies and reading.

 From his home in the Bay of Plenty Bill coordinates the Council and oversees the running of SAANZ.
 He also fulfils the role of SAA representative with the NZ Aviation Federation.

 With a lifetime interest in aeroplanes, Bill learned to fly in 1968.

 He commenced building his Europa XS, ZK-CHV in 2000 and made his inaugural flight in 2002.
 Since then he has flown over 1000 hours.

 Having developed an interest in aviation from a young age, Alistair commenced aircraft engineering training in the RNZAF in 1959.
 After leaving the Air Force he spent 4 years engineering in the aerial topdressing industry, followed by over 36 years in the Airline Industry.